From FPT Decision to FPT Enumeration: Union Enumeration

 \section{Union Enumeration}

 In Section \ref{sec:partition}, we discussed $\fptd$ algorithms that partition the solution space into parts that can be efficiently enumerated individually.
 As we have outlined, for some problems, this can be naturally achieved.
 However, for other problems and other classical techniques to design $\fpt$ decision algorithms, preventing this overlap is less natural (e.g., in the problem considered below).
 Thus, we next discuss a method for dealing with non-empty intersections of some parts.

 More concretely, suppose that the solution space $\mathcal{S} = \bigcup_i \mathcal{S}_i$ is given as a union, such that the $\mathcal{S}_i$'s are not pairwise disjoint.
 It would be tempting to enumerate one subset $\mathcal{S}_i$ after the other and, before outputting the next solution $S \in \mathcal{S}_i$, check if it was already output when processing $\mathcal{S}_1, \dots, \mathcal{S}_{i-1}$.
 However, it may happen that we encounter a long sequence of already output solutions and, therefore, $\fptd$ is no longer guaranteed.
-Instead, we use a technique developed in \cite[Sec.
-2.5]{home-made:Strozecki10} for enumerating elements of a union of sets without duplicates.
+Instead, we use a technique developed in \cite[Section 2.5]{home-made:Strozecki10} for enumerating elements of a union of sets without duplicates.
 Besides the efficient enumerability of each set in the union (in our case with $\fptd$), this technique requires membership checks to be efficiently doable (in our case in $\fpt$).
 Thus, intuitively, we seek to first split the solution space into $\fpt$-many subsets of solutions such that, (i) \textit{every} solution is part of some subset, (ii) every subset can be \textit{enumerated} with $\fptd$, and (iii) \textit{checking} whether a solution is part of a subset can be done in $\fptt$.

 A clear application of this method is for derandomized color coding algorithms.
 Thus, we will illustrate the method by considering the $\lpth$ problem, which asks for \textit{simple paths}, i.e., paths that contain every vertex at most once, of length $k$ in a given graph $G$, where $k$ is the parameter.
 We here consider the length of a simple path to be the number of vertices it contains instead of the number of edges.